 In this video, we will demonstrate the use of the WMA function in NumXL to smooth out time series data and create a sample forecast.

-- Plot the moving average and notice how it lags behind the sample data.
+Plot the moving average and notice how it lags behind the sample data.
 Next, let's do the same as before, but use a predefined set of weights.
-Enter the WMA formula, and click the "fx" button specify the input range for the weights.
-Select the cell range that contains the weights.
-Please note that weight values don't need to be normalized for the forecast time.
+Enter the WMA formula, and click the "fx" button.

-- Set T equals to zero for in sample smoothing.
-Now, click OK.
-Drag the cell to copy the formula, then edit its reference input cell range, and lock the beginning of it then copy the formula to the cells below for an an out-of-sample forecast; select the last cell and copy the formula now edit and lock the input cell range to the sample data copy the formula for the other forecast horizons.
+For an an out-of-sample forecast; select the last cell and copy the formula.
+Now edit and lock the input cell range to the sample data.
+Copy the formula for the other forecast horizons.

-- Lastly, plot the weighted moving average along with a forecast note that the WMA is more responsive to change in the sample data because it has higher weights for recent observations this concludes our presentation.
+Lastly, plot the weighted moving average along with a forecast, note that the WMA is more responsive to change in the sample data because it has higher weights for recent observations.

 This concludes our presentation, thank you for watching!